The Best Radon Detector to Make Your Home Safer

 4. What are the different kinds of radon detectors available?

 There are two primary kinds: active and passive detectors.
 Passive detectors, like charcoal canisters and alpha track detectors, don’t require electricity and are used for long-term testing.
-Active detectors, similar to continuous radon monitors, require electricity and provide constant surveillance.
+Active detectors, like continuous radon monitors, require electricity and provide constant monitoring.

 5. What is the desirable detector to monitor my radon levels?

-Consider aspects such as the detector’s accuracy, ease of use, response time, and type (short-term monitoring vs. long-term monitoring).
-Read reviews of the product and think about approved models that have met the industry standard for product quality and reliability.
+Consider the detector’s accuracy, ease of use, response time, and type (short-term vs. long-term monitoring).
+Read reviews and consider approved models that meet industry standards for quality and reliability.

 6. Do you know of specific brand names or models that are highly recommended?